prajjwalkumar17/Niyam/docs/deployment.md

 - keep runtime data outside the repository
 - lock down `NIYAM_ALLOWED_ORIGINS`
 - keep `NIYAM_EXEC_ALLOWED_ROOTS` narrow
+- set and protect `NIYAM_EXEC_DATA_KEY`
 - configure a real wrapper if any policy resolves to `WRAPPER`
 - protect the host with normal OS controls, not just Niyam policy
 - enable metrics and hook alerts into your operational channel
 - run `npm run smoke`
 - run `npm run smoke:wrapper` if wrapper mode is enabled

+The smoke suite now also verifies:

+- policy simulation
+- built-in rule pack install and matching
+- secret redaction in stored command and audit data

+## Migrations

+Niyam now records versioned schema migrations in the `schema_migrations` table.

+On startup:

+- the latest schema is applied for fresh installs
+- tracked migrations are applied for older databases
+- applied migration ids are recorded for auditability

+Current migrations cover:

+- execution mode and session compatibility
+- redaction storage fields
+- pack metadata fields

+You should still back up the database before upgrading between releases.

 ## Notes On Isolation